raduicaiulian/diserati/README.md

 1. Attempted to use [this blog](https://clearbluejar.github.io/posts/callgraphs-with-ghidra-pyhidra-and-jpype/) to generate the CFG for a sample.
 Failed because I'm unable to instantiate monitor object, this [issue](https://github.com/dod-cyber-crime-center/pyhidra/issues/17) seemed related but did not helped. ~~It seems that it could be added by **add_classpaths**, but I'm not sure what is the java class that needs to be imported.(proved to be a false assumption).~~ It seems that it is provided by [`ghidra-stubs`](https://github.com/clearbluejar/ghidra-pyhidra-callgraphs/blob/77a013f360fae69b582bd75f6277ad8e43290545/requirements.txt#L1C1-L1C13)(see [L266](https://github.com/clearbluejar/ghidra-pyhidra-callgraphs/blob/77a013f360fae69b582bd75f6277ad8e43290545/ghidra_pyhidra_callgraphs.py#L266) and [L20](https://github.com/clearbluejar/ghidra-pyhidra-callgraphs/blob/77a013f360fae69b582bd75f6277ad8e43290545/ghidra_pyhidra_callgraphs.py#L20)).
-2. Use [the gist](https://gist.github.com/bin2415/15028e78d5cf0c708fe1ab82fc252799) found by Ciprian
+2. Use [the gist](https://gist.github.com/bin2415/15028e78d5cf0c708fe1ab82fc252799) found by Ciprian The following snippet of code should be used to run the gist:
 ```
     set GHIDRA_PATH="C:\Users\%USERNAME%\Documents\ghidra_11.0.3_PUBLIC"
     set SCRIPT="ghidraCFG.py"